Supervisor/supervisor/docs/development.rst

 ------------

-If you'd like to contribute to supervisor, please contact us through the maillist and we'll attempt to arrange for you to have direct access to the version control repository.
+If you'd like to contribute to supervisor, please contact us through the mailing list and we'll attempt to arrange for you to have direct access to the version control repository.
 You may be required to sign a contributor's agreement before you can be provided with access.